arcusmaximus/SottrModTools/Documentation.md

 - **.drm**

-  The most common file type found in archives.
+  One of the most common file types found in archives.
 DRM stands for "Data RAM" in this case, not Digital Rights Management.
   These are essentially resource collections: for a certain ingame object such as an outfit piece or weapon, they list which resources (meshes, textures...) should be loaded into memory, and in which archives those resources can be found.